WhiteHatInspector/emailGuesser/README.md

 free to use for everyone, so don't use paid APIs (like Dehashed) but try finding a work around.

 Right now I am working on the following TODO list:
-- [ ] Find more or alternative sites to search-query that yield immediate results about the identity of the owner of an e-mail address (like Skype)
+- [ ] Find more or alternative sites to search-query that yield immediate results about the identity of the owner of an e-mail address, such as name/username etc (like Skype does)
-- [ ] Find more or alternative sites to search-query in order to validate e-mail addresses (not breached data)
+- [ ] Find more or alternative sites/tools to search-query in order to validate e-mail addresses (not breached data)
-- [ ] Find a way to query haveIbeenPwned (or similar) site faster without having to wait for 5-8 random time duration and not getting IP banned
+- [ ] Find a way to query haveIbeenPwned (or similar) site faster without having to wait for 5-8 random time duration and not getting IP banned (public proxies?)
 - [ ] Add more username formats that people use often before the @ symbol on e-mails and add them to the tool
-- [ ] Allow users to parse a preconfigured .txt file with email formats or/and domains, so that they can automatically input the same preferences whenever they run a search without having to manually input the same things each time
+- [ ] Allow users to parse a preconfigured .txt file with email formats or/and domains, so that they can automatically input the same preferences every time they run a search, without having to manually input the same things each time
 - [ ] Allow users to choose between a results.txt or a results.csv or a results.xls file as output with useful formats for an OSINT investigator
 - [ ] Remove preconfigured e-mail formats that are actually not often used by people in their e-mail addresses, to reduce execution time
 - [ ] Reduce execution time by any means necessary